Ten Travel Myths Busted

-The Third-party websites gives you the best discounts.
+Third-party websites give you the best discounts.
 This is just a travel myth.
 The bargains given by these websites are generally available on the supplier’s website too.
 In addition, few offers are only available if one books directly with the hotels or airlines.
 Websites like Booking.com, Kayak, Makemytrip, Cleartrip, Expedia should be utilized to check and compare the available options, but it is advisable to check the supplier website before making the final decision.
 Tie-ups and loyalty programs offered by credit cards and hotels may lead to extra perks if booked directly.
 More tips on how to find cheap flights.

 You can get the best deals if you book on Tuesdays and Wednesdays.
 It is definitely true that you will get the best rates if you fly on Tuesday or Wednesday.
 But there is absolutely no evidence that you get cheaper tickets if you book on Tuesday/Wednesday.
 It is just a travel myth.
 There is no specific day or ‘magic hours’ to get good deals.
-Best bet is to set up fare-sale alerts and keep checking.
+The best bet is to set up fare-sale alerts and keep checking.

 - If you search in Incognito mode, you will get lower fares.
 This travel myth has gained momentum in recent times that you will get increasing flight prices if you search repeatedly.
-It is a common knowledge that websites track your behavior via cookies.
-But these cookies are used to target customers by showing relevant ads in future.
+It is common knowledge that websites track your behavior via cookies.
+But these cookies are used to target customers by showing relevant ads in the future.
 There is no authentication to show that the data is used to give you higher prices for your flight searches next time you browse.
 Sometimes the ticket you were booking was the last ticket at that price.
 And when you leave it midway, the airlines keep it ‘on hold’ for some time.
 If you restart your search immediately, you will see tickets starting at the next price level.